AC Optimal Power Flow

 Now, let us introduce changes to the power system from the previous example:

 Next, we want to solve this modified optimal power flow problem.
-If we use solve! at this point, the primal and dual starting values will be set to the previously obtained values:
+If we use solve! at this point, the primal and dual initial values will be set to the previously obtained values:

 As a result, we obtain a new solution: